TheLocehiliosan/yadm/_docs/070_templates.md

 contains `awk`).
 This processor has a syntax _similar_ to the Jinja processors below, however it only supports a small set of directives.
 Those directives are detailed in the section below.

+esh
+: [esh][esh] is a template processor written in POSIX compliant shell.
+It allows executing shell commands within templates.
+This  can  be used  to reference your own configurations within templates, for example:

 j2cli
 : [j2cli][j2cli] (or `j2`) is a Python-based Jinja2 template processor.
 This